-About 13 miles south of the city, San Francisco International Airport is immediately off U.S. Highway 101, the Bayshore Freeway, on the bay side of the peninsula in San Mateo County.
+About 13 miles south of the city, San Francisco International Airport is off U.S. Highway 101, the Bayshore Freeway, on the bay side of the peninsula in San Mateo County.
 From the airport, San Francisco’s downtown Financial District is about 40 minutes drive time in normal traffic.

 To picture the layout of San Francisco airport’s passenger terminals, think of a bolo tie (or any necktie for that matter) where the cord is a two-level roadway with departures on the upper level and arrivals on the lower level.
 The International Terminal straddles the roadway like the sliding clasp (or knot) and three domestic terminals are located on the loop that goes around the neck (in this case the roadway “loop” goes around parking garages).
-Seven concourses, called piers at this airport, radiate out from the four terminals.
-Although the terminals are close enough to each other to be walking distance, there are only two situations where they are connected post TSA security.
-One is a walkway connecting Terminal 3 with the International Terminal and the other is a post-security walkway connecting C gates in Terminal 1 with the D gates in Terminal 2.
+Seven concourses, called piers at this airport, radiate out from the terminals.
+Construction is making it possible for passengers to make connections between terminals without exiting security.
+The only connector that is not completed is between the B gates in Terminal 1 and the C gates in Terminal 2, which is due to open in Spring 2024.

-Terminals and airlines (in order along roadway approaching the terminal):
+Domestic Terminals and airlines (in order along the roadway):

 AirTrain, a free automated people mover, operates two lines around the airport, both of which connect all terminals, the terminal parking garages, the Bay Area Rapid Transit (BART) station and the Grand Hyatt at SFO hotel.
 The Red Line travels clockwise through the terminal area.
 The Blue line travels counter-clockwise and also serves the Rental Car Center.
 Trains operate about every 4 minutes.
 To reach the AirTrain stations from terminals 1, 2 and 3, take an elevator or escalator to Mezzanine-Level 3 and cross the passenger skybridge and from the International Terminal take an elevator or escalator to Level 4.
 Passengers must exit the TSA secure area to use AirTrain.